-SUPRACERVICAL Heart shaped Horns - Sweeping back and behind the neck
+SUPRACERVICAL Heart shaped or C shaped Horns - Sweeping back and behind the neck without a second curl at maturity

 VARIEGATED: More than one color in the horns